If You're Feeling Anxious, Try This 2,000-Year-Old, Neuroscience-Backed Hack

 The philosophers’ conclusion, Crocq says, was that “pathological anxiety is a mental representation”—and therefore, something that humans can address themselves.

-Dr. Steffan Hoffman, a professor of psychology and director of the Psychotherapy & Emotion Research Laboratory at Boston University, has proven this empirically and, like Crocq, has studied the theory’s deep historical roots.
+Dr. Steffan Hofmann, a professor of psychology and director of the Psychotherapy & Emotion Research Laboratory at Boston University, has proven this empirically and, like Crocq, has studied the theory’s deep historical roots.
 He references the ancient Greek philosopher, Epictetus, who wrote: “Men are not moved by things, but the view they take of them.”

-As Hoffman explains, “The idea [behind that quote] is that we are always engaging with our environment to make sense of it, and so it really matters how we perceive things.
+As Hofmann explains, “The idea [behind that quote] is that we are always engaging with our environment to make sense of it, and so it really matters how we perceive things.
 Anxiety itself is a healthy, adaptive response to an environmental threat, but sometimes, those perceptions are maladaptive, if they’re not actually putting you in danger.”
 He points to the way people commonly fear spiders or snakes, or even social situations.
 “Sometimes we respond with emotional distress in situations where it doesn’t make sense to feel emotional distress.”

-Correcting those maladaptive perceptions, Hoffman says, is at the heart of CBT, a practice he describes as “toning down the intensity of the emotional states” that follow anxiety, in order to feel better.
+Correcting those maladaptive perceptions, Hofmann says, is at the heart of CBT, a practice he describes as “toning down the intensity of the emotional states” that follow anxiety, in order to feel better.
 When Dr. Aaron Beck, who died last week, coined the approach in the 1960s, he was interested in helping people recognize how their thoughts were often separate from reality.

 And though each therapist may differ in precisely how they administer CBT, the elements of imaginal exposure—confronting the source of anxiety-provoking thoughts, and developing healthier thought patterns around them—is a common entry point.

 In the decades since, CBT has consistently been considered one of the most effective practices to manage anxiety in the long term.
-Hoffman conducted one of the most widely cited literature reviews on its efficacy.
+Hofmann conducted one of the most widely cited literature reviews on its efficacy.
 And imaginal exposure, the small Seneca-inspired slice of CBT, is associated with a wide spectrum of mental health gains, including reduced worry and negative emotion, improved symptoms of depression and post-traumatic stress disorder and increased ability to engage in the once-feared activity

 Still, not all people have access to professionally-administered cognitive therapy.
 One study of 2,300 psychotherapists in the U.S. found that only 69% use CBT when treating anxiety and depression.
 And then there’s the problem of access: one Census Bureau survey indicates that more than one-third of Americans live in areas lacking mental health professionals.
 The problem has worsened over the past year.
 Just as the pandemic triggered unprecedented rates of anxiety, it also led to a shortage of therapists available to treat it.
 But even without professional supervision, psychologist Dr. Regine Galanti says there are simple CBT-informed techniques anyone can integrate on their own.